am0d/bit/Readme.txt

 Version 0.2 - Fly By Night
 ------------------

- * SQLite backend for dependency tracking
+ * Database backend to replace flatfiles.
- * Static, Shared and Binaries for all C/C++ compilers.
+ * Static, Shared, and Binaries for all C/C++ compilers.
  * Lua Support
  * MSVC Support
  * Mono Compiler Support